straubt1/container-hackfest/challenges/03-appdeploy/README.md

 1. Create or pull container images

-    * Create the container images
+    * Create the container images (Suggested Method to view updates)

         * This will require Golang properly installed and $GOPATH configured
         * Build args are utilized to provide environment variables